AngererSebastian/InternetSecurity/README.md

     Online there are a lot of profiles which promote things like Products, services, or secrets that require little or no experience, but return hundreds or thousands of dollars a day.
 These profiles easily can get personal information if you          buy there "Product".
 The information can later be selled or can be used to get money from your private accounts.

+   The difference between identity fraud and identitiy theft is that identity fraud is it if the thieve uses the stolen information.

    Identity fraud
    - Creditcard fraud
    - Bank fraud